hundround/mathematical-statistics/README.md

 # mathematical-statistics
-Compiled exercises on `Mathematical Statistics` taken in partial fulfillment at the University of the Philippines Diliman.
+Compiled homeworks and problem set on `Mathematical Statistics` taken in partial fulfillment at the University of the Philippines Diliman.